-The municipality had received for the fourth year in succession an unqualified audit report with findings.
+The municipality had received for the fifth year in succession an unqualified audit report with findings.
 It is again necessary to place the standard of the finding in perspective, as the ordinary citizen would not understand the criteria.

-There are five formats (types) of auditor's conclusions/opinions, namely:
+There are five formats (types) of auditor's conclusions / opinions, namely:

 - Unqualified without findings (clean audit report)

 - Unqualified with findings

-- Qualified
+- o Qualified

-- Adverse
+- o Adverse

-- Disclaimer
+- o Disclaimer

-Bitou municipality had therefore for the past seven years achieved three "clean audits" and four opinions which can be regarded as the second-best opinion.
+Bitou municipality had therefore for the past eight years achieved three "clean audits" and five opinions which can be regarded as the second best opinion.